mlflow/mlflow-go/README.md

 The beauty of Mage is that we can use regular Go code for our scripting.
 That being said, we are not married to this tool.

+### mlflow source code

+To integrate with MLflow, you need to include the source code.
+The [mlflow/mlflow](https://github.com/mlflow/mlflow/) repository contains proto files that define the tracking API.
+It also includes Python tests that we use to verify our Go implementation produces identical behaviour.

+We use a `.mlflow.ref` file to specify the exact location from which to pull our sources.
+The format should be `remote#reference`, where `remote` is a git remote and `reference` is a branch, tag, or commit SHA.

+If the `.mlflow.ref` file is modified and becomes out of sync with the current source files, the mage target will automatically detect this.
+To manually force a sync, you can run `mage update`.

 ### Protos

 To ensure we stay compatible with the Python implementation, we aim to generate as much as possible based on the `.proto` files.